-Before/after data capture commands can also be used for other purposes.
+Before/after data capture commands can also be used for other purposes, especially if VSS support is enabled.
 You may want to suspend an application other than a database, for example.
+The commands execution and the VSS actions will be sequenced as follows: